ericbutz/developer-portal/app/resources/wire-transfer-api.md

 * Funds are available the **same business day**, rather than days later.
 * Wire transfers are more expensive than ACH transfers to send and receive.
 For more information on pricing, [get in touch with us.](https://www.dwolla.com/contact?b=nav)
-* A wire transfer can only be facilitated out of the Dwolla platform to a bank for a Dwolla API partner account or its [Verified Customers](/resources/account-types.html).
+* A wire transfer can only be facilitated out of the Dwolla platform to a bank for a partner account or its [Verified Customers](/resources/account-types.html).
 * Funds can only be wired to customers with domestic (U.S.) bank accounts.

 ## Wire transfer processing times and events